stevecooperorg/microdot/microdot/templates/README.md

 Note that the `/files` directory is mapped to `~/microdot` on your host machine, so your files are stored safe there.

+## Serving the graphs in a browser

 *To view your files* you can open them in a web browser using port 7777.
 For example, if you are editing `/files/story.json` you can open `http://localhost:7777/story.html`.
+The HTML files are hot-reloaded, so if you update the diagram, the browser will automatically refresh.

 If you use Gapplin to view the SVGs, you can just open the file from the `~/microdot` directory.

-Microdot also includes a history file, which is stored in `~/.microdot_history` on your host machine.
-This means that you can keep your history between sessions, and you can use the up arrow to recall previous commands.

-## Serving the graphs in a browser
+## Serving the files publicly

-Microdot has a built-in web server, which can serve the SVGs on a port of your choosing.
-This is useful for sharing the graph with others, or for viewing it in a browser.
-Just pass the `--port` option, like this;
+During a meeting, it can be useful for the meeting facilitator to share a link to the diagram.
+If you have an `ngrok` account, you can use it to share your files publicly.

+*NOTE THERE IS NO SECURITY AT THIS TIME* so be careful about sharing sensitive information.
+Your files will be open to the public.

+You will need to set up two environment variables on your machine.

+- `NGROK_AUTHTOKEN` - your ngrok authtoken
+- `NGROK_DOMAIN` - the domain you want to use, e.g., `mycompany.eu.ngrok.io`

+With that set up you can start docker-compose slightly differently;

 ```
-microdot --file /files/story.json --port 7777
+docker-compose  --profile public up
 ```

-This is preparatory for two ideas I've not yet implemented;

-- exporting the SVG to the public internet using a tunneling approach using something like [ngrok](https://ngrok.com/) or [cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) -- this allows you to develop on your own machine and expose the graph to others.
-This is useful for remote workshops and meetings.
-- adding a hot reload feature, so that instead of just looking at the SVG you're looking at an html page that reloads when you change the graph; this is useful for workshops and meetings where you're working on the graph interactively.
+Your content will now be available publicly at your grok domain.

+## History

+Microdot also includes a history file, similar to the one used in `bash`, which is stored in `~/.microdot_history` on your host machine.
+This means that you can keep your history between sessions, and you can use the up arrow to recall previous commands.

 ## Usage